- Name:Dr. Jarone Lee, MD

 We staff the hospital 24/7.
 My schedule rotates from days to afternoons, to nights, and then back to days, though not necessarily in that order.
 This can be done weekly, but not always.
 There’s no routine.
 Typically, I start my day (afternoon or night) with my caffeine fix.
 Previously it was coffee, most recently I only drink green tea and matcha.
-Next, I need to be sure I’m well fed so I’m not “hangry” during a shift.
+Next, I need to be sure I’m well-fed so I’m not “hangry” during a shift.

 When I am not working in the hospital, my days are more routine.
 On these days, I’m typically focused on my research and administrative work.
-I always have my caffeine, breakfast, and then try to get to the gym.
+I always have my caffeine and breakfast, and then try to get to the gym.
 I try to fit in the things I see as important in my life for my mental health and wellness.
 For example, family is key.
 We have a seven-year-old and being able to have time with him and my family and getting outdoors with them keeps me in a good spot.

 What does a typical day look like for you?
 It is a difficult question for you to answer based on what you’ve just said but is there a way you can answer that?

 I’ll say that a typical day usually involves some type of work, whether it’s clinical work or academic, the timing is random.
 For my academic and administrative days, I typically do some writing, meet the teams on the hospital side and also meet with the teams on the international side for our telemedicine work.
-After work I spend time with family and make sure I’m fed.
+After work, I spend time with my family and make sure I’m fed.
 These are the major elements and they get shuffled around depending on if I’m on a day, evening, or night schedule.

 That is great.
 And are there any platforms, or tools that you use in your professional life day-to-day that you would recommend?